fbpx

-The Bachelor of Applied Science in Management program has two tracks:
+The Bachelor of Applied Science in Management program has two tracks, each with 25 places:

-Accepted participants to both tracks are required to attend a program onboarding on Friday, September 15, 2023, 9 am – 12 pm.
-Participants will also be required to meet all conditions of acceptance identified in the program acceptance letter prior to the start of the Fall 2023 quarter.
+Accepted participants to both tracks are required to attend a program onboarding in Sept.
+2025.
+Participants will also be required to meet all conditions of acceptance identified in the program acceptance letter prior to the start of the Fall 2025 quarter.

 You must attend a program briefing to receive application materials.